 OTE mistakes to avoid

-Under Australia’s Superannuation Guarantee laws, employers must pay a minimum amount of super (currently 9.5%) to its eligible employees.
+Under Australia’s Superannuation Guarantee laws, employers must pay a minimum amount of super (11% from 1 July 2023) to its eligible employees.
 This percentage is based on the Ordinary Time Earnings in a staff member’s salary.

 What are Ordinary Time Earnings?

 Ordinary Time Earnings, or OTE, are specific types of income earned by employees.
 OTE generally includes basic salary or hours worked, as well as some types of allowances, loadings, bonuses and leave entitlements.
 But not all jobs are the same, and not all sources of income are treated the same either.